 The Centre is proactive in disseminating its research outputs and demonstrating that such outputs have business value to a community of subscribers.
-The Centre’s programme of dissemination and community-building, detailed in this report, gives the team confidence that the research is relevant and has real impact.
+The Centre’s programme of dissemination and community building gives the team confidence that the research is relevant and has real impact.

 Full research programme